Experimental font doodle made with the pizza slice brick. It reminds me of the keeled scales of a viper.

 Experimental effects font.
-To me it looks like pins, hot air balloons, weird trees, icecreams, map points, and more!
+To me it looks like pins, hot air balloons, weird trees, icecreams, map points, fancy upholstery, and more!

 Some puzzling boxes, indeed!
 These are named for Lemarchand, maker of the puzzle box which appeared in the movie series "Hellraiser".

 This design has a variety of textures and optical illusions up its sleeve.
 See the sample for a few of them.